Last Updated: January 24, 2025

 Changes in 2025

-Beginning in April 2025, students opting for online testing will enjoy increased flexibility and options, a shorter test duration, and extended time to answer each question.
-The improvements will be implemented for paper-based tests from September 2025 onwards.
+Beginning in April 2025, students opting for national online testing will enjoy increased flexibility and options, a shorter test duration, and extended time to answer each question.
+The improvements will be implemented for national paper-based tests from September 2025 onwards.
 Schools and districts can make these choices starting in spring 2026.
 The forthcoming enhancements are set to be implemented.

 - The ACT will be offered online and in paper/pencil format.